Survey Weighting in Python: Adjustment and Calibration Methods

 Sample weighting allows analysts to generalize results from a survey sample to the target population.
 Design weights (also called base weights) are derived as the inverse of the final probability of selection.
 In large-scale surveys, these design weights are often further adjusted to correct for nonresponse, extreme values, or to align auxiliary variables with known population controls.

-Weight adjustment techniques — nonresponse adjustment, poststratification, calibration, and raking to improve representativeness and reduce bias
+This tutorial covers weight adjustment techniques — nonresponse adjustment, poststratification, calibration, raking, and trimming — to improve representativeness and reduce bias.

 For more on sample-weight adjustments, see Valliant and Dever (2018), which provides a step-by-step guide to calculating survey weights.